libsemigroups/libsemigroups_pybind11/docs/source/api/bmat8.rst

 Class for fast boolean matrices of dimension up to 8 x 8

-The functions for these small matrices over the boolean semiring are more optimised than the generic member functions for boolean matrices.
+The functions for these small matrices over the boolean semiring are more optimised than the generic methods for boolean matrices.
 Note that all ``BMat8`` are represented internally as an 8 x 8 matrix; any entries not defined by the user are taken to be 0.
 This does not affect the results of any calculations.